 What can we offer at SB Sports and Pain Clinics?

 Our staff have degree level qualifications and work alongside each other and other health professionals.
-Sarah is registered with the GMC and still has a licence to practice as a doctor, as well as being a member of the Society of Sports Therapists and the British Medical Acupuncture Society.
-Sam is a member of the British Association of Sports Rehabilitators and Trainers, and the Sports Therapy Association.
+Sarah is registered with the GMC and still has a licence to practice as a doctor, as well as being a member of the Society of Sports Therapists, British Association of Sports Rehabilitators and Trainers (BASRaT) and the British Medical Acupuncture Society.

 We have invested heavily in our service over the five years since we started, and our prices reflect this financial commitment we have made.
 Our aim is to ensure you make as full a recovery as possible, and we have selected premises and equipment that allows us to do so.